 - The default entry point for a trajectory path is not set at the center of the marking grid.
 Instead, it will be defined straight up (superior) from the target point. - The Entry step will not display a 3D model of the grid in its "Review" layout.
-Manual modification of the position/orientation of the grid is required to order to proceed with marking the entry point. - The scalp mount centering point cannot be calculated.
+Manual modification of the position/orientation of the grid is required to proceed with marking the entry point. - The scalp mount centering point cannot be calculated.
 If you are using the scalp mount base and/or accurately hitting your entry point is important, then you will need to ensure that the grid is properly defined in the software.

 - Use the Grid task to manually modify the position/orientation of the grid that was detected incorrectly. - If the grid is not detected at all, use the Grid task to automatically search for it in a more localized area of interest.
 This can be accomplished by rotating the grid view to "look along" the axis of the grid and then clicking the "Segment Grid" button.
 For a bilateral procedure be sure to position the view angle so that you are looking at the grid from the side to which the grid belongs.
-Otherwise, the grid may be identified as belonging to the other side of the head. - Use the scan plane parameters in the Entry step to acquire a localized slab containing the grid of interest.
-Send the acquisition to the workstation and use the Grid task to detect the grids in this acquisition using the "Segment Grid" button.
+Otherwise, the grid may be identified as belonging to the other side of the head.

-- Ensure that AC, PC and MSP points are set correctly.
-If not set correctly, use the AC-PC task to correct their positions and re-exercise the grid segmentation in the Grid task using the "Segment Grid" button. - If the above mentioned techniques fail to detect the grid and accuracy at the entry point is not crucial, you can manually work out which grid element contains the entry point.
+- If performing an MRI Workflow, use the scan plane parameters in the Entry step to acquire a localized slab containing the grid of interest.
+Send the acquisition to the workstation and use the Grid task to detect the grids in this acquisition using the "Segment Grid" button. - If the above mentioned techniques fail to detect the grid and accuracy at the entry point is not crucial, you can manually work out which grid element contains the entry point.
 Note: If you are using the scalp mount base, this is not an acceptable recovery mechanism because the scalp mount centering point will never be prescribed by the software.